suenerve/Discord-Username-Checker/README.md

 #### Disclaimer: I'm not responsible for/of any damage/results/returns/suspension made/resulted with/by this tool.
 It is your will to run, and once ran, it's your responsibility.

-> ### Due to recent changes in Discord's API, Discord added CAPTCHA requirements.
-It will only work with an account that didn't proceed to apply the name change and has the pop up to update.
 > - This repository is licensed under a **NON-COMMERCIAL USE.** <a href="https://github.com/suegdu/Discord-Username-Checker/blob/main/LICENSE">READ here.</a>

 - I **demand** my credits to the code wherever it's used.